When writing your resume contact information should be prominently displayed. Learn all about where to put this information.

 You probably already know that your contact information—which includes your name, address, phone number, and email address—should always appear at the top of your resume, regardless of which resume format you have used.

-Click the buttons in the interactive below to learn more about contact information.
+Click the buttons in the interactive below to learn more about what contact information to include:

 It is now becoming more common to see links to professional online profiles and personal webpages placed on resumes.
 These links are generally included with your contact information, but may be listed in another section like additional information.
 Visit our Resume Tips and Strategies lesson for more information and advice on including web links.